edelventhal/coffee_bot/README.md

 # coffee\_bot

-This is a fork of https://github.com/eli-lumos/node_express_skeleton .
+This is a modified dupe of https://github.com/eli-lumos/node_express_skeleton .

 It's a bot that randomly pairs two employees each Monday to go out for coffee.
 Simple.